 Userspace Path-Manager

-With the userspace MPTCP path-manager – sysctl net.mptcp.pm_type=1 – different rules can be applied for each connection.
+With the userspace MPTCP path-manager – sysctl -w net.mptcp.pm_type=1 – different rules can be applied for each connection.
 The path-manager will then need to be controlled by a userspace daemon, i.e. mptcpd.
 In this case, the configuration has to be done on the userspace daemon side.

 mptcpd can help to create custom userspace Path-Managers: please check this Plugins page for more details about that.